Balatori/Balatori/README.md

 ## 🧠 About Me

-When i get good at it, ill sell my own things and try to do some commissions,<br>
+When i get good at this, ill sell my own things and try to do some commissions,<br>
 i'm currently learning **Java** and getting into programming from the ground up.<br>

 My main interests are: